 You don't need a garden to grow mushrooms—any cool, shady space will do, even a cupboard or dark corner.
 It’s fairly easy to grow oyster mushrooms indoors in a bag or a 2-gallon bucket using sawdust or spent coffee grounds as the growing medium.

-- R Jennings By
+- By R Jennings

 While urban farming is not a new concept, it is making a modern comeback.
 The benefits of urban farming well surpass the nutrition aspect, though of course, that is a major part of it.